 You can still get basic cloth diapers like our parents used here from Gerber if you wanted to set up a stash for a hundred dollars, give or take.

 I know plenty of people with much smaller stashes from super simple old school cloth diapers that love what they’re doing, are saving even more money than I am, and stick with it.
 I think that’s awesome!

-But, more often than not, I also see people who give up on cloth diapering or do it way less than full time because in trying to save as much money as possible on the diapers, they didn’t invest enough to make it accessible enough for their families, and I really wanted cloth diapering to be accessible for us.
+But, more often than not, I also see people who give up on cloth diapering or do it way less than full time because in trying to save as much money as possible on the diapers, they didn’t invest enough to make it accessible enough for their families, and I really wanted cloth diapering to be actually doable for us.

 We went with the fantastic choice of Grovia: Modern Cloth Diapers.
 I could do an entire post about why we chose and love GroVia, and how incredibly ingenious their Hybrid diapers are.
 What I love most about them is that these diapers are EASY.